dat-ecosystem-archive/book/src/ch01-02-merkle-tree.md

 > The names we're using to refer to files here is also the way they're referred
 > to in Hypercore's specs and implementations.
 When inspecting a `.dat`
-> directory you'll see see these terms used as suffixes.
+> directory you'll see these terms used as suffixes.
 For example
 > as `content.tree`, or `metadata.signatures`.

 The tree file is responsible of verifying the integrity of the data that's